UltraSalem/mightykingdoms/mightykingdoms_full.md

 You may only have a maximum of 6 armies in your entire kingdom.
 If you wish to build a new army when you already have 6, you may disband an existing army to do so.
 Simply remove an existing army token from the board.
 This might be prudent where one of your armies has been quite heavily damaged, and you want to recruit a fresh full strength force.
 *For bigger or longer campaigns you might want to increase this number, noting that players will need enough miniatures to potentially field all of their armies at once.*

   3. **Feed armies.** If you wish to maintain your armies, you must feed them.
 For each army you have (including newly purchased ones), you must spend 1 food or remove that army.

-At the end of this step, any unspent gold or food is lost and is not retained for next Winter.
+ At the end of this phase, any unspent gold or food is lost and is not retained for next Winter.

 ###D) Deploy armies
 Each player removes all their armies from the board and places them in front of them in a staging area.
 Redetermine player order as normal based on the current number of armies each player has.

+Ships start summer in the city they were docked in over Winter, so are not part of deployment.

 In player order, each player places an army in any settlement they control.
 Players may not pass unless they have deployed all their armies.
 Settlements may only have a limited number of armies deployed to each of them as seen in the following table.